 Cisco generally discloses Cisco Security Advisories at 1600 GMT on any given Wednesday.

-Cisco reserves the right to publish an individual Security Advisory for Cisco IOS and IOS XE Software, Cisco IOS XR Software, Cisco NX-OS Software, or Cisco ASA, FTD, and FMC Software or other products outside the published schedule.
+Cisco reserves the right to publish an individual Security Advisory for Cisco IOS and IOS XE Software, Cisco IOS XR Software, or Cisco NX-OS Software or other products outside the published schedule.
 Conditions under which an out-of-cycle publication may occur include, but are not limited to, the following:

 Cisco detects heightened public awareness of a serious vulnerability.